Discover the Shipwrecks of Homebush Bay

 The HMAS Karangi shipwreck

-The HMAS Karangi was a steel-hulled boom defence vessel, built at Cockatoo Island and commissioned into the Royal Australian Navy in 1941.
+The HMAS Karangi was a steel-hulled boom defence vessel, constructed at Cockatoo Island and commissioned into the Royal Australian Navy in 1941.

 2. SS Heroic

-This was a steel-hulled steam tugboat built in 1909 in the United Kingdom for a tugboat operator in Sydney.
-It was brought to Homebush Bay in the 1970s to be broken up.
+The SS Heroic was a steel-hulled steam tugboat, built in 1909 in the United Kingdom for a Sydney-based tugboat operator.
+It was brought to Homebush Bay in the 1970s to be dismantled.

 3. Unknown Shipwreck

-The walking track continues northbound, past the observation tower, and onto a small peninsula (the official Shipwreck Lookout), where you can see another shipwreck on your right.
+The walking trail continues northward, passing an observation tower and leading to a small peninsula (the official Shipwreck Lookout), where you can spot another shipwreck on your right.

 Unknown shipwreck in Homebush Bay